GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/messaging/index.md

 These methods let you send a one-time JSON-serializable message from a content script to the extension, or from the extension to a content script.
 To handle the response, use the returned promise.
 For backward compatibility with older extensions, you can instead pass a callback as the last argument.
-You can't use a promise and a callback in the same call. <!--Different use cases for these two methods?-->
+You can't use a promise and a callback in the same call.

 {% Aside 'caution' %}
 If you use callbacks, the `sendResponse()` callback is only valid if used synchronously,